ciaracade/go-url-shortener/README.md

 # URL Shortener in Golang

-A URL shortener writtenin GoLang that will look at the path of any incoming web request and determine if it should redirect the user to a new page.
+A URL shortener written in GoLang that will look at the path of any incoming web request and determine if it should redirect the user to a new page.

 From [Gophercises](https://gophercises.com/)